Beomgye station

 Beomgye Station is a station on Line 4 of the Seoul Subway network.
-It is between Geumjeong station and Pyeongchon station, in a newer area of Anyang, Gyeonggi-do and, heading away from Seoul, it is the last underground station on this line.
+It is between Geumjeong station and Pyeongchon station, in a newer area of Anyang, Gyeonggi Province and, heading away from Seoul, it is the last underground station on this line.
 It opens at 4:30 A.M.
 Beomgye Station features an area known as "Beomgye Rodeo," which is well known for its shopping, active nightlife, and array of traditional Korean restaurants.
 It is connected to a Lotte Department Store and Newcore outlet.
 Lotte Department Store has been open since 2012.
 There are 9 exits.
 There are exits 1, 2, 3, 4, 4-1, 5, 6, 7, and 8.

 The name of the station literally means "A river full of tigers."